 \subsubsection{Intermediate-level dialects}

-For the purposes of this discussion, an intermediate-level dialect is one that can be used to represent a kernel explicitly but is abstract with respect to hardware implementation.
+An intermediate-level dialect is one that can be used to represent a kernel explicitly but is abstract with respect to hardware implementation.
 Thus, the structured control flow dialect (\mintinline{mlir}{scf}), which models loops (\mintinline{mlir}{scf.for}, \mintinline{mlir}{scf.while}, \mintinline{mlir}{scf.parallel}), and the \mintinline{mlir}{memref} dialect, which is intended to model creation and manipulation of objects with memory reference semantics (i.e., buffers).
 See Listing \ref{listing1} for the representation of \mintinline{python}{torch.nn.Linear(32, 32)} purely in terms of these dialects.

 The least abstract dialects at this level of abstraction are the \mintinline{mlir}{arith} dialect, which models basic integer and floating point mathematical operations, and the \mintinline{mlir}{vector} dialect, a generic, retargetable, higher-order (i.e., multi-dimensional) vector that carries semantically useful information for transformations that enable targeting vector ISAs on concrete targets (e.g., AVX-512, ARM SVE, etc.).